bethsmith0623/SEI-CC_4/work/w10/d3/03-react-state-props/03-react-state-props.md

 React is passing the current state in as an argument, and we are using the current value of `state.selColorIdx` to compute the next value.

-We're going to be adding more state in a bit, but know let's turn our attention to **props**.
+We're going to be adding more state in a bit, but now let's turn our attention to **props**.

 ## What are Props?